 Site authentication—This method requires users to sign in to your site’s authentication system.
 Before users can submit product reviews, questions, or answers, they must sign in with the same credentials they used to access your site.

 Site authentication significantly decreases—by about 30%—the volume of user submissions.
-Furthermore, it requires that your technical team perform additional integration work to tie Conversations to your site’s login process.
-Use this method only if you have a legal or business requirement that necessitates that your customers sign in to Conversations.
+Furthermore, it requires that your technical team perform additional integration work to tie Ratings & Reviews to your site’s login process.
+Use this method only if you have a legal or business requirement that necessitates that your customers sign in to Ratings & Reviews.

 To implement site authentication, refer to Site authentication.